srgchrksv/falconseyeview/README.md

 ### You 🦅 data exporer
 # FalconsEyeView by thefalconian team
-Submission for the Falcon Hackathon organized by AI71 and LABLAB.AI
+Submission* for the Falcon Hackathon organized by AI71 and LABLAB.AI

+**Should be one, didnt submitted.*

 ## Business value